hyperledger/fabric/docs/source/txflow.rst

 immutably appended to the chain, as well as notification of whether the transaction was validated or invalidated.

-**Note**: See the :ref:`swimlane` diagram to better understand the server side flow and the protobuffers.

 ..
 Licensed under Creative Commons Attribution 4.0 International License https://creativecommons.org/licenses/by/4.0/